 3. The secret heaven ‘BEYUL’:

-As we dig upon the pages of history, the aroma of Manaslu Circuit is extracted as a secret paradise in the Himalayan mountains.
-According to the Nyingma school of Tibetan Buddhism, Beyul refers to the secret lands hidden among the Himalayan mountains of Asia that were marked safe and sacred by Guru Padmashambhava.
+As we dig upon the pages of history, the aroma of Manaslu Circuit is identified as a secret paradise in the Himalayan mountains.
+According to the Nyingma school of Tibetan Buddhism, Beyul refers to the secret lands hidden among the Himalayan mountains of Asia that were marked as safe and sacred by Guru Padmasambhava.
 A place where one could attain Nirvana.
 And one of these Beyuls is found in the Manaslu circuit.
 The Kyimolung trail starts from Tsum valley and extends up to the area in the foot of Shringi Himal where the Serang gompa sits.
 Considered as a Shangri-La in Nepal, this is where famous Buddhist teachers like Guru Rinpoche and Jetsun Milarepa meditated.

-4. Going for mountains??
-Oh not Shringi Himal:
+4. Going for mountains?
+Oh, not Shringi Himal:

 Manaslu Himal (Himal means mountain in Nepalese dialect) marks itself as the 7th highest mountain in the world.
 The mountain is considered to be a tough climb.
 One is permitted to climb the peaks found in Manaslu circuit after obtaining a climbing permit from the relevant authority for a certain fee.
 However, considering the religious point of view emerging from the followers of Buddhism, you are not permitted to set foot on Shringi Himal.
 The mountain has ample significance and is reckoned as a very sacred mountain.
 Similar story goes with Mt Machhapuchre as well.